ZiggerZZ/Rproject/README.md

 Action Plan
 -
-Our objective is to build a model able to give us a confidence interval of the probability that a specific train on a specific line will be late by 30 min or more and share those results to the public.
+Our objective is to build a model able to give us a confidence interval of the probability that a specific train on a specific line will be late by 30 min or more.
+Then, share those results to the public in the format of a dashboard.

 Result
 -